-WASHINGTON, D.C. – Today, U.S. Secretary of Energy Rick Perry announced up to $105.5 million to support America’s continued leadership in energy innovation through solar technology.
-Under the Department of Energy’s (DOE’s) Solar Energy Technologies Office (SETO), DOE will fund about 70 projects to advance both solar photovoltaic (PV) and concentrating solar thermal power (CSP) technologies, as well as facilitate the secure integration of those technologies into the nation’s electricity grid.
-Funding will also support efforts that prepare the workforce for the solar industry’s future needs.
+WASHINGTON, D.C. – U.S. Secretary of Energy Rick Perry announced up to $105.5 million to support America’s solar technology.
+This will support the. continued leadership in energy innovation through solar technology.
+This will be under the Department of Energy’s (DOE’s) Solar Energy Technologies Office (SETO).
+DOE will fund about 70 projects to advance both solar photovoltaic (PV) and concentrating solar thermal power (CSP) technologies.
+In addition, this’ll help the secure integration of those technologies on the nation’s electricity grid.
+Funding also supports educating the workforce.
+Then we can be ready for the solar industry’s future needs.

 “American ingenuity is the engine of our energy economy,” said Secretary Perry.
-“Investing in all of our abundant energy sources, including solar technologies, will help to drive down costs and ensure that the nation leads the world in energy production and innovation.”
+“Investing in all of our abundant energy sources, including solar energy technologies, helps drive down costs.
+It’s also to make sure that the nation leads the world in energy production and innovation.”

-This funding opportunity announcement (FOA) will further the Administration’s goals to drive economic and technological leadership in solar energy by supporting innovative research that improves energy choice and affordability.
-These research projects will address the earliest stages of technology development, enable significant improvements to the current fleet of solar technologies, and maintain U.S. leadership in solar energy.
+This funding opportunity announcement (FOA) will further the Administration’s goals to drive economic and technological leadership in solar energy.
+This’ll be supporting pioneering research that improves energy choice and affordability.
+These research projects will address the earliest stages of technology development.
+They will in addition enable significant improvements to the current fleet of solar technologies.
+This will also and more importantly keep up U.S. leadership in solar energy.

-The 2018 SETO FOA will combine all of SETO’s technology areas into one request.
-By creating a more streamlined and consolidated funding strategy, DOE seeks to accelerate the cycles of learning in solar research and reduce government overhead costs.
+The 2018 SETO FOA will combine all of SETO’s technology areas into one ask.
+By creating a more streamlined and consolidated funding strategy, DOE seeks to accelerate the cycles of learning in solar research and cut government overhead costs.

 The funding program will focus on four main areas:

 TOPIC 1: Advanced Solar Systems Integration Technologies (up to $46 million, ~14 projects)